papidigital/website/modules/system/assets/ui/docs/tab.md

 - $('#mytabs').ocTab('goTo', 'someidentifier') - Finds a tab by it's identifier and opens it.
 - $('#mytabs').ocTab('goToPane', '.tab-content .tab-pane:first') - Opens a tab in context of it's content (pane element)

-### Supported options:
+### Supported Options

  - closable - adds the "close" icon to the tab and lets users to close tabs.
 Corresponds the data-closable attribute.
  - closeConfirmation - a confirmation to show when a user tries to close a modified tab.
 Corresponds the data-close-confirmation attribute.
 The confirmation is displayed only if the tab was modified.
  - slidable - allows the tabs to be switched with the swipe gesture on touch devices.
 Corresponds the data-slidable attribute.
  - paneClasses - a list of CSS classes to apply new pane elements.
 Corresponds to the data-pane-classes attribute.